sendgrid/docs/content/docs/for-developers/parsing-email/setting-up-the-inbound-parse-webhook.md

 </call-out>

-You can check the [Activity Feed](https://app.sendgrid.com/email_activity?) from your SendGrid dashboard to see if incoming mail was parsed.
+You can check the [Activity Feed](https://app.sendgrid.com/email_activity?) from your SendGrid dashboard to see if the incoming mail was parsed.
 For more help, see [Debugging a Webhook]({{root_url}}/for-developers/tracking-events/troubleshooting/).

 <call-out type="warning">